Houla massacre

-Channel 4 News reported that Houla residents stated that the Syrian military and government-hired Shabiha were the perpetrators of the massacre, as claimed by opposition groups.
+Channel 4 News reported that Houla residents stated that the Ba’athist Syrian military and government-hired Shabiha were the perpetrators of the massacre, as claimed by opposition groups.
 Townspeople described how Shabiha, who were thought to be men from Shia/Alawite villages to the south and west of Houla (Kabu and Felleh were named repeatedly) entered the town after several hours of shelling.
 According to one eyewitness, the killers had written Shia slogans on their foreheads (the Alawi faith is a Shia sect).

 The fifteen nations of the U.N.
-Security Council unanimously condemned the Syrian government for firing heavy weapons at civilians.
+Security Council unanimously condemned the Ba’athist Syrian government for firing heavy weapons at civilians.
 The U.S., U.K., and eleven other nations jointly expelled Syrian ambassadors and diplomats from their territories.

 On June 1, 2012, 41 out of 47 countries in the UNHRC supported a resolution condemning "in the strongest possible terms such an outrageous use of force against the civilian population".
-The resolution, which blamed Syrian government troops and pro-government militias, instructed an expert panel to conduct an "international, transparent, independent and prompt investigation".
+The resolution, which blamed Ba’athist Syrian government troops and pro-government militias, instructed an expert panel to conduct an "international, transparent, independent and prompt investigation".
 Russia, China and Cuba voted against the resolution, with Uganda and Ecuador abstaining, and the Philippines was absent during the vote.
 On June 27, the UNHRC published a preliminary report on rights violations in Syria.
 The report noted that the commission had "yet to be afforded access to the country," which "substantially hampered the investigation, and its findings should be viewed in that light."
 The report states that "with the available evidence" the Commission of Inquiry (CoI) could not rule out any of three possible perpetrators, but that "while the CoI could not rule out the possibility of anti-Government fighters being responsible for the killing, it was considered unlikely."
-In August 2012, following continued investigations focusing on identifying the perpetrators, a report published by the UNHRC concluded there was a reasonable basis to believe the perpetrators were aligned to the Syrian government.
+In August 2012, following continued investigations focusing on identifying the perpetrators, a report published by the UNHRC concluded there was a reasonable basis to believe the perpetrators were aligned to the Ba’athist Syrian government.